quanteda/spacyr/README.md

     spacy_install()
     ```

+    This will create a stand-alone conda environment including a python
+    executable separate from your system python (or anaconda python),
-    This will install the latest version of spaCy (and its required
+    install the latest version of spaCy (and its required packages), and
-    packages) and English language model.
+    download English language model.
 After installation, you can
     initialize spacy in R with

     ``` r